Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Yq45pgAN_ac.md

 ### Transcript

-> uh the new craters in the dunes will those flat walls turn into a cave system maybe but you didn't hear here you i don't know maybe maybe they will
+> the new craters in the dunes will those flat walls turn into a cave system maybe but you didn't hear here you i don't know maybe maybe they will